legion2809/LauncherForOakwood/README.md

 v 1.0.5:
 - Aurora BdCn BT font injected into the executable file
 - Rounded borders and additional resolution check
 - (Hotfix) There was no need in to store the Mafia directory (cuz it will have been stored in `launcher.json`), now only the Oakwood directory will be stored in `OakPath.txt` file

+v 1.0.6
+- Fixed gamepath formatting due to new Oakwood RC2 client update

 # Credits and Additional Info